MFatihTuzen/fatih-r-blog/README.md

 -   ...

 My purpose is to provide valuable resources and knowledge to help you excel in these fields.
 Happy coding and exploring the world of statistics with R!

+---

+## License

+Text and visual content of this book is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+R code examples are licensed under the [MIT License](https://opensource.org/licenses/MIT).